devforth/adminforth/adminforth/documentation/docs/tutorial/001-gettingStarted.md

       name: 'id',
       type: AdminForthDataTypes.STRING,
       label: 'Identifier',  // if you wish you can redefine label, defaulted to uppercased name
-      showIn: ['filter', 'show'], // show column in filter and in show page
+      showIn: { // show column in filter and in show page
+        list: false,
+        edit: false,
+        create: false,
+      },
       primaryKey: true,
       fillOnCreate: ({ initialRecord, adminUser }) => Math.random().toString(36).substring(7),  // called during creation to generate content of field, initialRecord is values user entered, adminUser object of user who creates record
     },
     {
       name: 'title',
       required: true,
-      showIn: ['list', 'create', 'edit', 'filter', 'show'],  // all available options
+      showIn: { all: false },  // all available options
       type: AdminForthDataTypes.STRING,
       maxLength: 255,  // you can set max length for string fields
       minLength: 3,  // you can set min length for string fields